k-srirama-srikar/File-Encryption-using-Salsa20/README.md

-# File-Encryption-using-Salsa20
-Encrypting text files using a custom implementation of Salsa20 stream cipher
+# File Encryption using a custom implementation of Salsa20